jetbundle/jetbundle.github.io/_pages/community.md

 ## Our Mission

-`jetbundle` is an open-source initiative to map the hidden geometry of modern science.
-We trace the "memo-to-lemma" pipeline: from classified military requirements to academic abstraction to modern engineering practice.
+**Mapping the hidden geometry of modern science.**

-Our mission is to remove the redactions.
-The audit trail is the curriculum.
+This project is an open-source audit that maps the hidden geometry of modern science.
+We trace the "memo-to-lemma" pipeline, documenting how defense-driven innovation flows into modern engineering practice.

 ---